 This appendix presents an updated business case for the CLNR Project conducted by EA Technology.
 The original business case for the project was presented as Optional Appendix 6 of the project bid document.
 The learning from the project has been used to update the original business case.
-In particular the costs and benefits of the technologies have been assessed using the TransformTM model in place of the relatively simple, bespoke cost benefit assessment model which was used to prepare the business case for the bid.
-TransformTM is the industry standard approach to forecasting benefits and costs of changes to distribution networks to accommodate Low Carbon Technologies.
+In particular the costs and benefits of the technologies have been assessed using the Transform[TM] model in place of the relatively simple, bespoke cost benefit assessment model which was used to prepare the business case for the bid.
+Transform[TM] is the industry standard approach to forecasting benefits and costs of changes to distribution networks to accommodate Low Carbon Technologies.
 It is used by Ofgem and all DNOs.
-We have not recalculated the avoided costs associated with reducing peak generation requirements, which were included in the original business case.

-On the assumption that the project learning is adopted nationally (where the learning is replicable), it is estimated that the project will deliver, to consumers over the period 2020 - 2050, a present value (i.e. discounted to 2014 value) of between £4.87bn and £25.6bn of net financial benefits (including value from between $10.8MtCO_2$ and $32.5MtCO_2$ emission savings).
+On the assumption that the project learning is adopted nationally (where the learning is replicable), it is estimated that the project will deliver, to consumers over the period 2020 - 2050, a present value (i.e. discounted to 2014 value) of between £4.99bn and £26.01bn of net financial benefits (including value from between $10.8MtCO_2$ and $32.5MtCO_2$ emission savings).
 This can be compared with the benefit estimate in the previous business case of £6.3bn (present value in 2014), noting that the previous business case also included avoided peak generation benefit, which is not included in this business case.
 These benefits, dependent on the uptake rate of LCTs, are built up from the following high level benefit areas:

-- Between £3.25bn and £17.7bn network capital cost savings from avoided costs associated with reinforcing the electricity distribution networks to support additional load and increased variability of supply and demand; - Between £1.3bn and £7bn direct customer benefit from payments to I&C customers associated with DSR flexibility; and - Between £0.32bn and £0.94bn carbon emission savings carbon savings relating to acceleration of the connection of LCTs.
+- Between £3.25bn and £17.7bn network capital cost savings from avoided costs associated with reinforcing the electricity distribution networks to support additional load and increased variability of supply and demand; - Between £1.3bn and £7bn direct customer benefit from payments to I&C customers associated with DSR flexibility; - Between £0.32bn and £0.94bn carbon emission savings carbon savings relating to acceleration of the connection of LCTs; and - Between £0.12bn and £0.37bn generation capital cost savings avoided costs associated with reducing peak generation requirements.